 Since inception, we have financed our operations primarily through public and private securities offerings.
-Additionally, in December 2005, we received a \$150.0 million program fee under our strategic alliance with King and we earn interest income from investment of our cash resources.
+Additionally, in December 2005, we received a \$150.0 million program fee under our strategic alliance with King and we earned interest income from investment of our cash resources.
 We intend to continue to use our cash resources to fund research and development activities, capital expenditures, working capital requirements and other general corporate purposes, including our stock buyback plan.
-As of March 31, 2007, cash, cash equivalents and marketable securities were \$210.0 million.
+As of March 31, 2008, cash, cash equivalents and marketable securities were \$190.1 million.

-Net cash provided by operating activities was \$6.8 million for the three months ended March 31, 2007, compared to net cash used in operating activities of \$3.6 million for the three months ended March 31, 2006.
-The change in net cash provided by (used in) operating activities was primarily due to the net income recorded in each period.
+Net cash provided by operating activities decreased to \$1.6 million from \$6.8 million for the three months ended March 31, 2008 and 2007, respectively.
+The decrease in net cash provided by operating activities was primarily due to reduced net income and the timing of payments received from King for reimbursement of expenses under our collaboration agreement with King.

-Our investing activities to purchase property, equipment and leasehold improvements were immaterial for the three months ended March 31, 2007 and 2006.
-Other investing activities for both these periods consisted primarily of the purchase and sale of marketable securities.
+Our investing activities to purchase property and equipment were immaterial for the three months ended March 31, 2008 and 2007.
+Cash provided by other investing activities of \$58.6 million for the three months ended March 31, 2008 consisted of sales and maturities of marketable securities.
+Cash provided by other investing activities of \$39.3 million for the three months ended March 31, 2007 consisted of net purchases, maturities and sales of marketable securities.
 We expect to continue to invest in our infrastructure to support our operations.

-Net cash used in financing activities was \$0.7 million and net cash provided by financing activities was \$0.7 million in the three months ended March 31, 2007 and 2006, respectively.
-On March 29, 2007, we announced a stock buyback plan for the repurchase of up to \$20 million of our common stock.
-As of March 31, 2007 we had purchased \$0.8 million of our common stock on the open market.
-The total number of shares to be purchased and the timing of purchases will be based on several factors, including the market price of our common stock, general market conditions, corporate and regulatory requirements and alternate investment opportunities.
+Net cash used in financing activities was \$16.0 million and \$0.7 million in the three months ended March 31, 2008 and 2007, respectively.
+We have approved a plan to repurchase up to \$30.0 million of our common stock.
+As of March 31, 2008 we had repurchased 2.5 million shares of common stock on the open market at a cost of \$20.6 million.
+The total number of shares to be repurchased and the timing of repurchases will be based on several factors, including the price of the common stock, general market conditions, corporate and regulatory requirements and alternate investment opportunities.
 We intend to hold repurchased shares in treasury.
-This stock buyback program expires March 2008 and may be discontinued at any time.
-Other financing activities for both of these periods consisted of proceeds received from the issuance of our common stock.
+This stock buyback program expires in March 2009 and may be discontinued at any time.

-We lease approximately 10,500 square feet of general office space.
-This lease expires in 2010.
-Under the terms of our real property lease, annual minimum lease payments are as follows as of December 31, 2006 (in thousands):
+We lease approximately 41,200 square feet of general office space.
+Our leases expire in 2010 and 2012.
+Under the terms of these leases, remaining annual minimum lease payments are as follows as of December 31, 2007 (in thousands):

-2007 2008 2009 2010 Total Future minimum lease payments \$187 \$196 \$206 \$160 \$749 agreements.
-All of these potential future payments are cancelable as of March 31, 2007.
+2008 2009 2010 2011 2012 Total Future minimum lease payments \$717 \$743 \$713 \$570 \$339 \$3,082

+We have license agreements that require us to make payments upon the successful achievement of milestones, including clinical milestones.
+Our license agreements also require us to pay certain royalties to our licensors if we succeed in fully commercializing products under these license agreements.
+All of these potential future payments are cancelable as of March 31, 2008.
 Our formulation agreement with Durect Corporation obligates us to make certain milestone payments upon achieving clinical milestones and regulatory milestones.
 Under the King collaboration, King is obligated to reimburse us for any of our milestone payments and royalty payments to Durect Corporation.